Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Tracers of LSS

 We build full sky maps of our tracers~$X=\{\mathrm{gal},\mathrm{GW}\}$ (where~$X$ is either the number count for galaxies or the characteristic strain for SMBHBs) and study the spatial anisotropies of their overdensity field, defined as~\cite{peebles}:

-where $\bar{X}$ is the field mean value and $\hat{\mathbf{n}}$ is the line-of-sight direction.
-For galaxies, we construct galaxy number count maps $N(z_i,\hat{\mathbf{n}})$.
-For each redshift bin $z_i$, we count galaxies within each HEALPix-distributed pixel of a skymap~\cite{Gorski_2005,Zonca2019}.
+where $\bar{X}$ is the mean value of the field and $\hat{\mathbf{n}}$ is the line-of-sight direction.
+For galaxies, we construct galaxy number count maps~$N(z_i,\hat{\mathbf{n}})$.
+For each redshift bin~$z_i$, we count galaxies within each HEALPix-distributed pixel of a skymap~\cite{Gorski_2005, Zonca2019}.
 For the GWB, we construct a map of the characteristic strain as~\cite{rosado_expected_2015}:

-where~$k$ runs over all the sources in a given frequency bin and direction, $\Delta f_{\mathrm{GW}} = T^{-1}_{\rm obs}$ is the frequency sampling interval, and~$T_{\rm obs}$ is the total observation time.
-The information on clustering properties is enclosed in the $n$-point functions of the overdensity field.
+where~$k$ runs over all sources in a given frequency bin and direction, $\Delta f_{\mathrm{GW}} = T^{-1}_{\rm obs}$ is the frequency sampling interval, and~$T_{\rm obs}$ is the total observation time.
+Information on clustering properties is enclosed in the $n$-point functions of the overdensity field.
 Since we are considering full-sky maps, it is more convenient to expand the overdensity field in spherical harmonics as

 where~$a^X_{\ell m}$ are the spherical harmonics coefficients and~$Y_{\ell m}$ are spherical harmonics.
-The observed harmonic coefficients can be decomposed into a signal $s_{\ell m}^X$ and noise $n^X_{\ell m}$ component, so that ${a_{\ell m}^X=s_{\ell m}^X+ n^X_{\ell m}}$.
+The observed harmonic coefficients can be decomposed into a signal~$s_{\ell m}^X$ and noise~$n^X_{\ell m}$ component, so that~${a_{\ell m}^X=s_{\ell m}^X+ n^X_{\ell m}}$.
 The total \textit{theoretical} two-point function in harmonic space, i.e., the angular power spectrum~$\tilde{C}_\ell$, for any two tracers is then: